 Copyright © 2011 Eirik J. Førland et al. This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 Citations to this Article [67 citations]

 The following is the list of published articles that have cited the current article.

-- J. E. Haugen, J. B. Bremnes, and T. Engen-Skaugen, and J. B. Bremnes, “Technical Note: Downscaling RCM precipitation to the station scale using statistical transformations - a comparison of methods,” Hydrology And Earth System Sciences, vol. 16, no. 9, pp. 3383–3390, 2012.
+- J. E. Haugen, L. Gudmundsson, T. Engen-Skaugen, and J. B. Bremnes, “Technical Note: Downscaling RCM precipitation to the station scale using statistical transformations - a comparison of methods,” Hydrology And Earth System Sciences, vol. 16, no. 9, pp. 3383–3390, 2012.

 - Philipp R. Semenchuk, Bo Elberling, and Elisabeth J. Cooper, “Snow cover and extreme winter warming events control flower abundance of some, but not all species in high arctic Svalbard,” Ecology and Evolution, 2013.